-A detailed summary of all of the Company's significant accounting policies is included in Note 2 to the consolidated financial statements for the year ended December 31st 2013.
+A detailed summary of all of the Company's significant accounting policies is included in Note 2 to the consolidated financial statements for the three month period ended March 31st 2014.

 Going Concern Assumption

 The recoverability of amounts shown for exploration and evaluation properties and related exploration and development expenditures is dependent upon the economic viability of recoverable reserves, the ability of the Company to obtain the necessary permits and financing to complete the development, and future profitable production or proceeds from the disposition thereof.